gabrielprc/pseudo.js/README.md

   - Call with parameters: `SUM(A, B)`
   - Call without parameters: `SUM()`
   - Functions can be called without passing parameters even when it's declaration does define them.
 If one or more parameters are not passed, its values within the function's block will be **void**. `SUM()` _is equivalent to_ `SUM(void, void)`
+- Return
+  - All functions return a value on completing its execution.
+To explicitly define the return value of a function, it must contain a statement in the form of `return VALUE`, where value can be a variable, an operation, or a call to another function.
+If not explicitly declared, the return value of a function will be **void**.
+  - The **return** statement ends the execution of the function, whether it is the last statement or not.

 ## Sentences
 - A sentence can be composed of